Digital journalism: Impact on readers

 There are great advantages with digital journalism and the new blogging evolution that people are becoming accustomed to, but there are disadvantages.
 For instance, people are used to what they already know and can't always catch up quickly with the new technologies in the 21st century.
 The goals of print and digital journalism are the same, although different tools are needed to function.

 The interaction between the writer and consumer is new, and this can be credited to digital journalism.
 There are a number of ways to get personal thoughts on the Web.
 There are some disadvantages to this, however, the main one being factual information.
 There is a pressing need for accuracy in digital journalism, and until they find a way to press accuracy, they will still face some criticism.

 One major dispute regards the credibility of these online news websites.
 A digital journalism credibility study performed by the Online News Association compares the online public credibility ratings to actual media respondent credibility ratings.
 Looking at a variety of online media sources, the study found that overall the public saw online media as more credible than it actually is.
-A separate study on Finnish online journalism sourcing practices suggests that while transparency is valued, there's a notable gap between audience expectations and actual journalistic practices, highlighting the need for a closer alignment between journalistic standards and audience perceptions in digital media.

 The effects of digital journalism are evident worldwide.
 This form of journalism has pushed journalists to reform and evolve.
 Older journalists who are not tech savvy have felt the blunt force of this.
 In recent months, a number of older journalists have been pushed out and younger journalists brought in because of their lower cost and ability to work in advanced technology settings.

-In the dynamic landscape of journalism, as news consumption habits evolve and traditional outlets face declining audiences, there's a growing imperative to reevaluate established models of information dissemination.
-Exploring diverse storytelling approaches, beyond the conventional inverted pyramid, offers an opportunity to optimize communication effectiveness in the digital realm, catering to the evolving needs and preferences of contemporary audiences.